 Introduction: Why a Box of Ten Numbered Tags Matters

 When a box contains 10 tags numbered 1 through 10, each tag represents an equally likely outcome if the box is shaken and one tag is drawn at random.
-This uniformity makes the set an ideal sample space for teaching basic probability.
-Moreover, because the tags are distinct and finite, the box serves as a concrete model for more abstract ideas such as permutations, combinations, and random variables.
+Think about it: this uniformity makes the set an ideal sample space for teaching basic probability.
+On top of that, because the tags are distinct and finite, the box serves as a concrete model for more abstract ideas such as permutations, combinations, and random variables.
 Understanding the behavior of draws from this box lays the groundwork for tackling larger, more complex problems—like lottery drawings, quality‑control sampling, or simulation studies.

 1. Basic Probability of a Single Draw